subsquid/docs/docs/archives/evm.md

 ---
 sidebar_position: 20
-title: Batch API
+title: EVM Archive API
-description: API for batch access
+description: Archive API for batch access
 ---

-# Batch API
+# EVM Archive API

 :::warning
 The EVM Archive API is currently in beta.
 Breaking changes may be introduced in the future releases.